rawanalbatati/rawanalbatati/README.md

   Data analysis project exploring patterns and factors influencing video game popularity using real-world datasets.

 - **Hope Clinic Website**
-  Dynamic, full-stack website developed for a medical clinic, integrating frontend and backend components to manage content and present structured information.
+  Dynamic website developed for a medical clinic, integrating frontend and backend components to manage content and present structured information.

 - **Kifa (Bartering System)**
   web platform that enables users to exchange products and skills through structured listings and trade requests, supported by backend logic and database management.